ecadlabs/ansible-role-tezos-node/README.md

 Two bootstrap strategies are supported, namely syncing from genesis or importing a snapshot for fast bootstrapping.

+The role uses [Version 7 of the Tezos Node][tezosv7], also known as the multinetwork node.

 _This role does not manage any Tezos keys_

 Requirements